Broward County is the leading county in Florida for human trafficking.

 They are planning a “Girl Rising” event on October 25.
 The doors open at 2:30 and the movie starts at 3:00 at the Hollywood Central Performing Arts Center.
 There people will watch the Girls Rising movie premier and then enjoy a cocktail reception at Gallery 2014 in Hollywood.

 “We can’t sit back anymore and let our neighborhoods be plagued with the sadness caused by human trafficking of sex workers.
 We believe if we change the life of just one girl, we change life for all girls, even those in our own neighborhoods,” she said.

 “There are 66 million girls around the world who don’t have an opportunity to get an education.
 They are given away as child brides as young as seven or eight years of age,” said Sanjuan.

 Girl is a worldwide campaign for girls’ education that began as a groundbreaking feature film.
 The growing movement uses the power of story-telling, partnership and media to unite individuals, companies, organizations, government leaders and foundations.
 They believe that providing education to a girl is the most powerful and effective way to keep girls safe and to fight global poverty.

-The money raised from the event will go toward Girl Rising, Girl Up, a United Nations foundation focused on uniting girls to change the world and Broward Human Trafficking Coalition, the lead agency in Broward County that is committed to fighting human trafficking.
+The money raised from the event will go toward Girl Rising, Girl Up, a United Nations foundation focused on uniting girls to change the world and Broward Human Trafficking Coalition, the lead agency in Broward County that is committed to fighting human trafficking and forced sex workers.

 For more information on the event call Gallery 2014 at 954-505-3291 or visit http://www.girlrisingsouthflorida.com/.